-For more information see the chapters "Suspension Forks" and "Full Suspension of the Mountain Bike Models" further below as well as the instructions of the component manufacturers.
+For more information see the chapter "Suspension Forks" as well as the instructions of the component manufacturers.

-- 8. Make sure that the kickstand, is fully raised before you set off.
+- 8. Make sure that the kick stand, is fully raised before you set off.
 Risk of accident! - Do not forget to take a high quality folding, D- or chain lock with you on your ride.
 The only way to effectively protect your STEVENS bicycle against theft is to lock it to an immovable object.